outranker/css-practice/my-notes.md

 ## 126. Building cta section

 in our css if we select buttons only with :link and :visited pseudo selectors we need to make sure that the button we are styling has href attribute. otherwise css selector doesn't select the button with no href attribute

+## 130. How media queries work

+we need to be careful about the order of media queries. if conflicting media queries exist the last one is applied